Living Conditions in Namibia

 Windhoek, Namibia

-Your mail will be forwarded periodically to your training site.
-Once you have moved to your permanent site, you will use the school’s address or get a private post office box.
+During pre-service training mail will be delivered weekly to the training site.
+Once you move to your permanent site, you will use your organization’s address or set up a private post office box.

 Internet